-Myanmar security forces open fire on protesters, killing at least 5
+Myanmar security forces open fire on protesters, killing at least 8

-At least one protester was killed in Yangon’s Hledan neighborhood, another in the nation’s second largest city of Mandalay and three more in the southern city of Dawei, according to local media reports and other demonstrators.
+At least four protesters were killed in Yangon, another in the nation’s second largest city of Mandalay and four more in the southern city of Dawei, according to state television and local media reports.
 Reuters news agency said that two more were killed in Bago, just north of Yangon.

-A protester who had been at Hledan when police opened fire, said they only gave one short whistle blast as a warning and immediately began using live rounds.
+A protester who was in the Yangon neighborhood of Hledan when police opened fire, said they only gave one short whistle blast as a warning and immediately began using live rounds.

 “First they shot with real bullets, then tear gas.
 Later they used rubber bullets,” the protester said, identifying himself by part of his name, Yan, out of fear of retaliation from security forces.